 Niland-mud.JPG

-Mayer was Assistant Director of the LA-based Institute For Figuring from 2009 – 2018.
-Now she is Assistant Professor of Sculpture at the University of Houston.
+Mayer received an MFA in Studio Art from California Institute of the Arts, a BFA from the School of the Art Institute of Chicago, and a BA from Washington University, St. Louis.
+She was Assistant Director of the Los Angeles-based Institute For Figuring from 2009 – 2018.
+Currently she is Associate Professor of Sculpture at the University of Houston.

 annawmayer [at] gmail [dot] com